Writing Protocol

-Tips for writing your Legistators
+Tips for writing your Legislators

 A letter is a direct way to communicate with your state legislative office.
 When writing a letter, this list of suggestions will improve its effectiveness:

-• Individually written letters, rather than mass generated form letters, make a greater impression on your legislator.
+Individually written letters, rather than mass generated form letters, make a greater impression on your legislator.
 Type your name, address, and phone number at the top.

-• Most state legislatures are only in session part of the year.
-The Minnesota State Legislature is in session January 4, 2005 through May 23, 2005.
+- Most state legislatures are only in session part of the year.
+The Minnesota State Legislature is in session January through May.
 When the legislature is out of session, it may be more effective to send your letter to your legislator's district office.

-• Addressing correspondence:
+Addressing correspondence:

-To a State Senate
+To a State Senate Representative:

 The Honorable (Full Name)